 To maintain a successful enterprise SEO strategy, scalability is critical.

-Large-scale content creation involves a dedicated team researching keywords, designing content guidelines, and producing a consistent output of quality material.
+Large-scale content creation involves a dedicated team researching keywords, designing content guidelines, and consistently producing quality material.

 Further Reading: SaaS Content Strategy